 Get Up-Close & Personal with Endangered Animals

 Zanzibar is also home to some of the world’s most endangered animals including the red colobus monkey and the servaline genet.
-The Zanzibar red colobus monkey can be found of some islands of the Zanzibar Archipelago including the larger island of Unguja.
+The Zanzibar red colobus monkey can be found in some islands of the Zanzibar Archipelago including the larger island of Unguja.
 Like most primates, they are a social species living in troops between 15-30 animals.
-The Zanzibar red colobus are the most endangered monkeys in Africa, with a population estimate of between 2,000 to 3,000 individuals.
+The Zanzibar red colobus is the most endangered monkey species in Africa, with a population estimate of between 2,000 to 3,000 individuals.

 Another endangered species found in Zanzibar is the Zanzibar servaline genet.
 You’d be interested to know that this subspecies of the servaline genet was only recently discovered and named in 1995!
 Live Zanzibar servaline genets were first photographed in 2003, allowing for new information about the genet to be documented.
 As of yet, its conservation status is still unknown.